Royal Cache DB320 shabti types and shabti boxes

 The burial can be dated to c.
 932 BC (Aston pg.
 231)

 Djedptahiufankh is assumed to be Nestanebetisheru’s husband.
-This theory is based on the fact that Djedptahiufankh was buried next to Nesitanebetashru in TT320
+This theory is based on the fact that Djedptahiufankh was buried next to Nesitanebetashru in TT320, yet, there is evidence which raises doubts about this interpretation

 Source: Tombs.
 Treasures.
 Mummies.
 Book Five © Dennis C. Forbes